temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal task-queue get-build-id-reachability: Build ID availability

-Shows if a given Build ID can be used for new, existing, or closed workflows.
+Shows if a given Build ID can be used for new, existing, or closed workflows in Namespaces that support Worker versioning:
-You can specify the '--build-id' and '--task-queue' flags multiple times.
-When '--task-queue' is omitted, checks Build ID reachability against all task queues.
-For example:

 ```
 temporal task-queue get-build-id-reachability --build-id "2.0"
 ```
+You can specify the '--build-id' and '--task-queue' flags multiple times.
+When '--task-queue' is omitted, checks Build ID reachability against all task queues.

 #### Options